-[Mary Ann Devaney, a child of twelve years, daughter of the author's friend, Mr. L. Devaney of Montreal, lost her life while endeavoring to save two of her playmates who had be an skating on the Welland Canal, at St. Catherine's, C. W., on Thursday, March 2, 1864.]
+[MARY ANN DEVANEY, a child of twelve years, daughter of the author's friend, Mr. L. Devaney of Montreal, lost her life while endeavoring to save two of her playmates who had been skating on the Welland Canal, at St. Catherine's, C. W., on Thursday, March 3, 1864.]